Old music you can dance to. Suggestions: Twitter or email@example.com.

 - [Stream] 1.fm Absolute 90s Party Zone plays uplifting dance music of the nineties.
 The tracks are partly mainstream and partly semi-mainstream/clubhits.
 Important: You need a Facebook account to listen to the station at their website.
 Heritage: Switzerland.

 - [Stream] Planet 90, a well-produced hobby project, is broadcasting since 2004 already.
-The station plays varied, commercial sounding nineties dance.
-Their database is huge, and many of the tracks haven’t been chart hits.
-The biggest part of the schedule is non-stop, but from time to time there’s a show (with lots of Dutch spoken talk) broadcast.
+The station plays varied and mostly commercial sounding nineties dance.
+Their database consists of +6400 tracks, and many of the tracks haven’t been chart hits.
+In the non-stop hours (by far the biggest part) you can request tracks by yourself.
+But from time to time there’s a show (with lots of Dutch spoken talk) broadcast.
 Heritage: The Netherlands.

 - [Stream] Radio Eurodance Classic is an amateur station playing non-stop eurodance; mainly released in the nineties.
 Many of the tracks haven’t been chart hits, and have the typical sound popular in Central Europe.
 Heritage: Canada.